 How to Make a Very Good Beef Stew

 What You Need

 3-4 pounds beef chuck roast

 2 medium onions, diced

 2 cloves garlic, minced

 3 tablespoons all-purpose flour

-1 cup red wine, plus extra to finish
+1 cup red wine or amber beer, plus extra to finish

 3 sprigs fresh thyme or 2 teaspoons dried